felipe-allmeida/felipe-allmeida.github.io/tests.md

     Assert.Equal(9, product.StockQuantity);
 }
 ```
 Fairly simple right?
 And yet we're testing a **real funcionallity** from our application.
-I'll create another one, this time I expect an error.
+I'll create another one, this time I'll test a error situation.
 ```C#
 [Fact]
 public void DebitStock_WhenNoStockAvaiable_ShouldThrowException()